 Cannabidiol is an essential pain reliever due to its advanced interactions with the endocannabinoid system.
 The interactions help regulate different body systems and functionalities.
 As a result, they aid in reducing pain and provide relief from inflammation.

 The skin and body, in general, are continuously exposed to radical elements that can cause injury or infection.
 These include dust, extreme temperatures, rain, abrasion, laceration, and bacteria, among others.
 All these threats have different potential impacts on skin and personal health, but CBD may help to neutralize them.

 Cannabidiol contains antibacterial properties that aid in eliminating many types of bacteria from the skin’s surface.
 It cleanses and moisturizes, leaving skin protected from would-be invaders.
 CBD may help to relieve eczema, and studies indicate that it prevents overproduction of sebum.
 This action may also make it effective against many types of acne.

 A Quick Note About CBD & Drug Testing

 Much of the data we have about CBD is anecdotal, and its potential impact on drug testing is no exception.
-There are very few peer-reviewed studies on the subject, and the ones available paint a rather murky picture: avoiding full-spectrum products containing traces of THC can reduce your risk of a false positive, but that may not eliminate the risk entirely.
-A single study (as yet unconfirmed) suggests that even isolate-based products may not be completely risk-free under certain circumstances.
+There are very few peer-reviewed studies on the subject, and the ones available paint a rather murky picture: avoiding full-spectrum products containing traces of THC can reduce the risk of a false positive, but that may not eliminate that risk entirely.